Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 A list of Red Beaches.
-The Taiwanese government seems to be educating its people to prepare for a military invasion from China.
+The Taiwanese government and non-governmental organizations seem to be educating its people about these beaches in preparation of a potential military invasion from China.

 画像